War3Evo/gtDelphi/gtDelphiZXingQRCode/README.md

 ### Threaded version of DelphiZXingQRCode ###

+10/07/2022

+* It's not multi-threaded, just threaded so your application can do other things while it's running in the background. *

+You can control how much cpu cycles it is using by increase or decreasing the ThreadSleep integer of gtDelphiZXingQRCode component.
+It is default of 40 ms.

 * The FMX version works *

 * Worked over 10 hours straight to get this threaded version of DelphiZXingQRCode working with all the bug fixes, updates, and errors reported on the original DelphiZXingQRCode page. *